PabloInnocenti/Design-patterns-Java/README.md

 Structural Design Patterns
 ==========================

-In plain words
-> Structural patterns are mostly concerned with object composition or in other words how the entities can use each other.
-Or yet another explanation would be, they help in answering "How to build a software component?"
+> Structural patterns are mostly concerned with **object composition** or in other words how the entities can use each other ("How to build a software component?")

-Wikipedia says
+Wikipedia:
 > In software engineering, structural design patterns are design patterns that ease the design by identifying a simple way to realize relationships between entities.

  * [Adapter](Documentacion/TODO.md)